88-degrees/Book-of-Changes/appendix02s2.md

 ###### p.
 318

-2. 'It will be advantageous for (the subject of) the second NINE, (undivided), to maintain his firm correctness:' -- his central position gives its character to his aim.
+2. 'It will be advantageous for (the subject of) the second `NINE`, (undivided), to maintain his firm correctness:' -- his central position gives its character to his aim.

 3. 'One man, walking,' (finds his friend): -- when three are together, doubts rise among them.